oils-for-unix/oils/doc/ysh-tour.md

 ### Egg Expressions (YSH Regexes)

-An *Eggex* is a type of YSH expression that denote regular expressions.
-They translate to POSIX ERE syntax, for use with tools like `egrep`, `awk`, and `sed --regexp-extended` (GNU only).
+An *Eggex* is a YSH expression that denotes a regular expression.
+Eggexes translate to POSIX ERE syntax, for use with tools like `egrep`, `awk`, and `sed --regexp-extended` (GNU only).